London Photo Workshop

 Itinerary 12 Days

 Art-filled and historic, elegant and avant-garde, London is the perfect setting for this one-of-a-kind, campus-based photography program.
 During daily classes, photo assignments in the field, group critiques, and evening seminars, a top National Geographic photographer and our instructors share their passion and knowledge of both the technical and creative aspects of photography.
 You’ll benefit from personalized, hands-on instruction focused on helping you take your photography to the next level.
 Delve into a broad range of topics, from composition and lighting to depth of field and motion.
 Then head out to explore the city and nearby sites–such as Oxford and Stonehenge–through the lens of your camera.

 In the evenings, we'll have time to upload photos, review the day's work, and explore the city together by night.
-On nighttime shoots, photograph the bustling crowds in Piccadilly Circus, or find a unique perspective from which to portray the iconic Big Ben clock tower.
+On nighttime shoots, photograph the bustling crowds in Piccadilly Circus, or frame the iconic Big Ben clock tower from a unique angle.
 On select evenings, take advantage of seminars by your National Geographic photographer and photography instructors.
 Hear stories about their favorite photographic subjects, most challenging assignments, and lessons learned along the way.